dev7355608/vision-5e/README.md

 - _Ghostly Gaze_ if the actor has an active effect with the name `Ghostly Gaze`.
 - _See Invisibility_ if the actor has an active effect with the name `See Invisibility`.

 By default all tokens have hearing range of 30 feet.
+The default hearing range can be configured in the settings.

 ---